BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**SPECIAL RULES**]

-[*Weapon Master — Nori has spent a lot of time travelling the world and fighting with many different 'borrowed' weapons.*]
+[*Weapon Master â€” Nori has spent a lot of time travelling the world and fighting with many different 'borrowed' weapons.*]